 Web analytics tools are platforms and software that gather user/visit data on your website.
 Depending on the tool, they arrange data differently to help you make sense of what visitors are doing on your site.
 This data then helps you make the right growth-focused business decisions.

-Top Web Analytics Tools to Use in 2023
+9 Best Web Analytics Tools to Use Now

 Of course, Google Analytics is in the top spot.
 While some people find success with other web analytics platforms, Google Analytics is always the one we recommend first.
 It’s constantly being improved and innovated on, it’s free, and there’s tons of information out there about how to use it (including on our own blog).